Cardinals vs. Guardians Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 16 doubles, nine home runs, 33 walks and 25 RBI (56 total hits).
-He has swiped seven bases.
+- Goldschmidt has 58 hits with 16 doubles, nine home runs and 34 walks.
+He has driven in 25 runs with seven stolen bases.

 Goldschmidt Recent Games